Stop Paying Full Price for AI APIs (One Gateway, Every Frontier Model) | Huges Review

 01

 Start with this video's job: This sponsored review walks through Huges, an AI gateway that puts about 30 frontier models from eight providers (GPT 5.5, Claude Opus/Sonnet 4.6, Gemini 3.1 Pro, DeepSeek V4, Qwen 3.6 Max, GLM 5.1, Kimi K2.6, Minimax M2.7) behind one API key at a claimed 60-80% of official prices, including a live demo of Claude Code running on DeepSeek and Minimax and an honest comparison with OpenRouter.
-Treat "Brief" as the outcome you are trying to make visible, not a topic label.
+Treat "Task" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:44, where the video says: “built-in chat, then the demo.
 Claude code running on DeepSeek and Minimax through one config file.
 My real usage numbers, spend limits, and an honest comparison with OpenRouter.
 Stick around.
 This is Hugging Face.
 It's an AI aggregation...”

 02